WCPFC High Seas Transhipment E-Reporting APP

 - It is free to download and use (although your internet service provider may still charge you a small amount for the cost of transmitting TSER data).

 - It is designed to operate on Windows desktop / laptop computers, or Android tablets or iPads.
 You should be able to run TSER on any post-2013 computer / tablet.
-TSER will run on Android phones and iPhones, but their small screen size means that using TSER on a phone is “cramped”.
+TSER will also run on Android phones and iPhones, but their small screen size means that using TSER on a phone is “cramped”.

 - It is designed to work on slow satellite connections, and it transmits very small packages of data.
 Several hundred transhipment notifications / declarations can be transmitted in one megabyte of data.
 This means that it is cheap to transmit notifications / declarations, even via satellite.